PirtzM/EarlySEC_scRNA/README.md

 `Raw Data`: raw and processed scRNA-seq and Visium data for the mouse uterus at normal, pre-dysplastic, and dysplastic stages of SEC.
 (GEO accession number) [active upon publication]

 Note: All Visium analysis was completed using LoupeBrowser7.
+Any spots visually outside of the tissue boarders were ignored for analysis.
 Aligned files for analysis are available through [Dryad]() [active upon publication]

 ### Subdirectories
 `DataPreprocessing`: quality control and object preparation for all cells and epithelial subsets of combined datasets and normal, pre-dysplastic, and dysplastic datasets.
 Preprocessing is also including gene expression analysis and cluster renaming.